chinapedia/wikipedia.abstract.en/Page/John_Updike.md

 Themes

-Updikenyrb.gif'' by David Levine, who drew Updike several times.]]
+'' by David Levine, who drew Updike several times.]]

 The principal themes in Updike's work are religion, sex, and America[103] as well as death.[104]
 Often he would combine them, frequently in his favored terrain of "the American small town, Protestant middle class", of which he once said, "I like middles.
 It is in middles that extremes clash, where ambiguity restlessly rules."[105]